jscattergood/review-crew/README.md

 - **Cross-Document Analysis** - Relationships and consistency analysis
 - **Document-Specific Reviews** - Individual feedback per document
 - **Synthesis & Recommendations** - Integrated multi-document insights

+All output is formatted as clean, readable markdown that can be easily reviewed, shared, or processed further.

 ## Troubleshooting